 Bullying is a continuum of behaviour rather than a separate issue.
+Bully will not be tolerated at North West London Jewish Day School.

 Bullying is defined as: behaviour by an individual or a group, repeated over time, which intentionally hurts another person either physically or emotionally.